enriquerod/skycatch-challenge/README.md

 ![alt tag](readme_im/test2.png)

-The whole training takes almost 5 hours to finish runing on gpu with the specifications of the system given in the "Getting Started" section.
+The whole training takes almost 5 hours to finish running on gpu with the specifications of the system given in the "Getting Started" section.

 ### Evaluation
-The performance was measure with the [Pascal 0.5 IoU metric](http://homepages.inf.ed.ac.uk/ckiw/postscript/ijcv_voc09.pdf) that is defined as an intersection-over-union greater than 0.5.
+The performance was measured with the [Pascal 0.5 IoU metric](http://homepages.inf.ed.ac.uk/ckiw/postscript/ijcv_voc09.pdf) that is defined as an intersection-over-union greater than 0.5.
 This [metric](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/evaluation_protocols.md) is already implemented on tensorflow.
 The performance for each class in the training process is given below:
 ![alt tag](readme_im/pascal.png)